YuanLu-213/Fall-2022-Shopify-Developer-Intern-Challenge-Question/README.md

 The database for this application is coded in the backend.
 However, it is totally feasible to work with whatever databases the inventory uses.

-To run the application, open a terminal in the folder where the code files are located and run the following command:
+To run the application, open a terminal in the folder where the code files are located and run the following commands:

 export FLASK_APP=server.py

+Because Replit only runs flask projects on host "0.0.0.0", we will use following command to run it on the correct host

-flask run
+flask run -h 0.0.0.0

+When the browser opens up in the Replit window, the layout is changed due to the limited size of the window.
+Please open it in a new tab or enlarge the window by dragging the sides of the window to see the correct layout.